 The most important ruins of the Americas held the first monastery in the Americas.
 The building was started by Nicolás de Ovando in 1509 and was completed in 1560.
 Built on a hill overlooking the city it was, and is, a true marvel.
-It was divided into three parts, the Convento/ Convent, the Chapels (Capilla de la Tercera Orden de los Franciscano, the Capilla de Garay also known as the Chapel of Maria de Toledo, Diego Colons’ wife), and San Francisco el viejo.
+It was divided into three parts, the Convento/ Convent, the Chapel (Capilla de la Tercera Orden de los Franciscano, the Capilla de Garay also known as the Chapel of Maria de Toledo, Diego Colons’ wife), and San Francisco el Viejo.

 La Casa del Diablo